sabre-io/http/README.md

 ----------

-It may be useful to extend the `Request` and `Response` objects in your application, if you for example would like them to carry a bit more information about the current request.
+It may be useful to extend the `Request` and `Response` objects in your application, if you, for example, would like them to carry a bit more information about the current request.

 For instance, you may want to add an `isLoggedIn` method to the Request